SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 ![CF Endpoint](images/Exercise2_19_deploy_mtar_cf_endpoint.JPG)

-Wait until the deployment is complete and ensure it was successful. meanwhile you can login to the cockpit to view the applications being deployed.
-Please do not click into applciation until the deployment is complete
+Wait until the deployment is complete and ensure it was successful, meanwhile you can login to the cockpit to view the applications being deployed.
+Please do not click into application until the deployment is complete

 ## 5. Create Destination configuration on SAP Cloud Platform